globalbioticinteractions/name-alignment-template/README.md

 ## Getting Started

-Follow steps below or alternatively visit https://big-bee-network.github.io/name-alignment-workshop to learn more.
+Follow steps below or alternatively visit the [Big Bee](https://big-bee.net) pages with materials and recordings of the [Name Alignment Workshop
+](https://big-bee-network.github.io/name-alignment-workshop) held 18 January 2023 to learn more.

 1. create your own repository using this repository as a template
 2. edit the README.md and add the urls / filenames to the resources you'd like to review.
 Note that only the following types are supported at time of writing (June 2022): ```text/csv```, ```text/tab-separated-values```, ```application/dwca```, and ```application/rss+xml```.
 Also, delete any taxonomy entries that you are not interested in: the fewer taxonomies to align with, the faster the review.